abdalrahman-alhmouz/201-reading-note/class-09.md

-The Submit Button
+## The Submit Button
-The <input type="submit"> defines a button for submitting the form data to a form-handler.
+***The `<input type="submit">` defines a button for submitting the form data to a form-handler.***

-The form-handler is typically a file on the server with a script for processing input data.
+> The form-handler is typically a file on the server with a script for processing input data.

-The form-handler is specified in the form's action attribute.
+> The form-handler is specified in the form's action attribute.

-Example
+*Example:*
-A form with a submit button:
+*A form with a submit button:*

 ``` ruby
 <form action="/action_page.php">